 Ohio Lottery Post-Game Concert Series returns in 2020

-The Ohio Lottery Post-Game Concert Series is back in 2020 with live performances after three Reds games at Great American Ball Park including a special throwback concert featuring some of hip-hop’s most iconic acts of the 1990s.
-‘I Love the 90’s’ featuring Vanilla Ice, Naughty by Nature, Tone Loc &
+CINCINNATI (March 4, 2020) — The Ohio Lottery Post-Game Concert Series is back in 2020 with live performances after three Reds games at Great American Ball Park including a special throwback concert featuring some of hip-hop’s most iconic acts of the 1990s.
+‘I Love the 90’s’ featuring Vanilla Ice, Naughty

 ‘I Love the 90’s’ featuring Vanilla Ice, Naughty by Nature, Tone Loc & Rob Base